 The sunroof was still from the cooperation with Daimler and is currently still installed in the Mercedes E and S-classes – Mercedes also has massive problems with the quality of the sunroof.

 Panoramic roof care tips

-Basically it can never hurt to clean the rubber seals of a vehicle regularly and to keep them elastic and soft with a care product.
+Basically, it can never hurt to clean the rubber seals of a vehicle regularly and to keep them elastic and soft with a care product.
 This is especially important for the sunroof, otherwise the rear seals, in which the holder for the roof moves back and forth, will eventually tear.
 Of course there are countless care products for rubber seals.
-But especially for the Tesla sunroof some drivers swear by the very expensive products with Krytox.
+But especially for the Tesla sunroof some drivers swear by the expensive products with Krytox.
 For example:

 An insider tip for the care of rubber seals comes from the German TFF Forum reader “tray loader”.
-He uses graphite powder in very small quantities to keep the rubber seals supple.
+He uses graphite powder in small quantities to keep the rubber seals supple.

 I have tried it on my Tesla and it works perfectly.
 After three years I haven’t had any problems with the seals and as you can see in the following video, the roof still works like new:

 I would personally be careful when lubricating the mechanism with grease.
 There are too many greases that make the sunroof run worse rather than better.
 However, according to this post in the TFF forum, “LIQUI MOLY 1080” should work very well:

 The water drains on the front left and right should be kept free and cleaned if necessary.
 These drains allow water to run off through an opening in the wheel arches.
 If they are clogged, mold will form and, in the worst case, water will enter the vehicle interior.